Christmas (Michael Bublé album)

 Christmas is the seventh studio album and first Christmas album released by Canadian singer Michael Bublé.
 The album was released on October 21, 2011, in Ireland, on October 24, 2011, in the United Kingdom, and on October 25, 2011, in the United States.
+Receiving generally positive reviews from critics, Christmas is Bublé's most successful album with more than 16 million copies sold worldwide (as of January 2022), including some six million sales in America alone, making it one of the best-selling albums of the 21st century and one of the best-selling Christmas albums worldwide.

 On the week ending December 10, 2011, Christmas rose to No. 1 on the Billboard 200 album sales chart, becoming Bublé's third chart-topper following 2007's Call Me Irresponsible and 2009's Crazy Love, and spent five weeks at No. 1.

-As of January 2022, this is Buble's most successful album with more than 16 million copies worldwide, making it one of the best-selling albums of the 21st century and one of the best-selling Christmas albums worldwide.
+Over the years, the album has reached number one in twenty international charts, including Australia, Germany, Italy and United Kingdom.
 The album also won a Juno Award for Album of the Year, making it the first holiday album to win the award.

 The album was re-released on November 26, 2012, containing four additional tracks, including a new recording of "The Christmas Song".
 Bublé also released a reworked version of "White Christmas", this time featuring Shania Twain, as a single.
 This version premiered on Bublé's NBC television special, Home for the Holidays, on December 10, 2012.